hridayns/E-commerce-product-recommendation-system-integrated-with-Amazon-Echo-device/README.md

 # Recommendation-System

-## This repository consists of Recommendation engine using Collaborative filtering and Content Based filtering methods in TensorFlow.
+This repository consists of Recommendation engine using Collaborative filtering and Content Based filtering methods in TensorFlow.
+Amazon ecommerce sales dataset was used.
-## Data used is from Amazon sales.